Springtails: What Are They and How do You Prevent Them?

 Luckily, preventing and getting rid of springtails is rather simple.
 It all comes down to eliminating their source of survival: moisture.
 If they do not have a damp environment to live in, these tiny bugs will die off quickly.
 Some of the ways you can actively reduce your chance of getting springtails inside your home include:

 - Reduce excess moisture in the home by promptly fixing any leaky faucets or pipes.

 - Check your basement, attic, or crawl spaces for standing water.

 - Don’t over-water any houseplants in your living areas.

 - Make sure to use a proper vent or fan in the bathroom to reduce humidity, and consider using a dehumidifier in damp locations.

 - Eliminate mold or mildew in or around the home in a timely fashion.

 Professional Help for Springtail Removal

-If your prevention methods have failed to keep springtail bugs away from your home, it may be best to contact a professional pest control company, such as Enviro Safe.
+If your prevention methods have failed to keep springtail bugs away from your home, it may be best to contact a professional pest control company, such as Western Exterminator.
 Our experts can help eliminate springtails and keep them from ever infesting your home again!